rbi-mtm/ams/day2/README.md

 > `Tools` &rarr; `Data Grid`.

 ***
-### Exercise 1.5: Band Structure & Density of States
+### Exercise 1.5: Non-self-consistent Field Calculation

 Even though the KS system is basically a fictitious system constructed as a crutch to obtain $n(\vec{r})$, it turns out that the KS particles